Woolly-at-EBI/BlueCloudMetadataEnhancement/docs/script_documentation.md

 ```

 ## Suppressing Existing Curations in the ClearingHouse
-Can't delete records in the ClearingHouse, but they can be supressed.
+Can't delete records in the ClearingHouse, but they can be suppressed.

 ### Flow: Suppressing Existing Curations
 ```mermaid